duramaanu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates a directory called my_dir with perm 751 Script that changes the group owner to school for the file hello Script that changes owner to vincent & group owner to staff
+Script that creates a directory called my_dir with perm 751 Script that changes the group owner to school for the file hello Script that changes owner to vincent & group owner to staff Script that changes owner and grp owner of _hello to vincent & staff